dzikoysk/reposilite/reposilite-site/data/guides/features/dashboard.md

 ![Dashboard Browser Preview](/images/guides/dashboard-browser-preview.png)

-You can control the way how Reposilite displays directory content by opening the adjustments view via the icon in the top-right corner:
+You can control how Reposilite displays directory content by opening the adjustments view via the icon in the top-right corner:

 ![Browser Adjustments](/images/guides/dashboard-browser-adjustments.png)